 Then when disagreements come, you will have a better understanding of where the other person is coming from.
 It is then that you can aim for efficient money management in marriage.

 Make an attitude adjustment

 Now every decision you make is bound to affect your spouse one way or another.
 You have to get used to sharing and discussing everything together, adopting a team approach rather than an individualistic one.

 Plan your strategy together

 If you have debts, the priority would be to pay off those debts as speedily as possible.
 After budgeting for your monthly expenses, decide how much you can save or invest, and don’t forget about giving to worthy causes.

-When it comes to finances and marriage advice, it is a lifelong learning curve; be open to share and learn from one another as well as others and you will be sure to succeed.
+When it comes to sharing finances in marriage and budgeting for married couples, be open to share and learn from one another as well as others and you will be sure to succeed.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.